mtford90/siesta/README.md

 # Roadmap

 The below lists ongoing and suggested features.
 Ideas and contributions are most welcome.
+Until 1.0, the API should be considered unstable.

 ## 0.2
+* Paginated APIs
+* More powerful queries
+	* Contains
+	* OR/AND

+## 0.3
 * Persistence
+    * Indexeddb
-    * Indexeddb/WebSQL
+    * WebSQL
-* Paginated APIs
+    * Possibly PouchDB

-## Later
+## Later/Possible
 * Attribute verification
-* Functional Reactive

 # Contributing